toil-free/QATLibrary/README.md

 # QATLibrary
 QAT (Quick API Tests) Library is a Data/Configuration Driven REST API Test Automation Library.
 Can be used as a Robot Framework Library or as standalone tool (CLI).
-This tool does not solve complex REST API automation scenarios, however, provides a quick, lightweight and data-driven approach to validate REST API tests.
-If you need complex flows for your tests, please use the library with Robot Framework where custom keywords can be used with (dynamically) generated tests by QATLibrary.
+This tool does not solve complex REST API automation scenarios, rather, provides a simple, lightweight and data-driven approach to create
+automated REST API tests quickly.
+For complex flows, it is recommended to use the library with Robot Framework.

-## Getting Started
+## Features
+* No coding required.
+Quick and easy implementation for REST API Tests.
+* Run from CLI (CI/CD friendly).
+* Store Test Data, Documentation and Assertions in CSV File.
+* Authorization: Basic, Digest, OAuth1
+* Run as a Robot Framework Library with Dynamic Test Generation Support.
+* Supports all HTTP Methods, SSL Certificates, Proxy Server, Stream, Redirection, Request Timeout etc.
+* Robot Framework based execution, reports and logs (CLI or Library).

-### Pre-reqs:
+### Assertions
-* Python >= 3.6
+* Status Code
+* JSON Schema
+* Response Body
+* Response Headers
+* Response Time/SLA
+* Server Certificate

-### Install QATLibrary
+## Install QATLibrary
 Using Pip:
 ```shell
 pip install qatlibrary
 ```
-From source:
+From Source:
 ```shell
 python setup.py install
 ```

 ## Execution
-Using CLI (standalone)
+Using CLI (standalone):
 ```shell
 qat -c sample/config.yaml -f sample/Tests.csv
 ```

-CLI Help
+CLI Help:
 ```shell
 qat --help
 ```

-## As Robot Framework Library
+## Use as Robot Framework Library
 Example:

 ```robot